mnurpeiissov/doc-gpt/TECHNICAL_REPORT.md

 ## NOTE

 Due to time constraints, I have focused on the functionality and correctness of the application.
 I have hugely dismissed the security practices.
 I have hardcoded the OPENAI_API_KEY to the settings, to make it more easily shareable with the person checking the implementation.
 I am fully aware of the implications of doing this and would gladly discuss how to adhere best practices.
+In some places I have hardcoded the postgres connection details due to time constraint.
+Everything is easily fixable, just need a little bit more time.

 ## Overview